-The research will be conducted in the housing authorities and associated private associations of a major municipal housing authority.
-Participants will be selected by directly contacting them using contact information available from the housing authority Web site or other contact information.
+The research will be conducted in the housing 11 horities and associated private associations of a major municipal housing authority.
+Participants will be selected by directly contacting them using contact information available from the housing authority Web site or other contact inf 11 nation.

 The Survey approach is done by questions.
 These survey questions are intended to provide information for a qualitative survey of affordable housing and the use of public-private partnerships.
 It can be distributed to individuals at a range of levels in the organization, which will allow for the development of a range of views.
-The sampling method that will be used for the study is a purposive selection method, in which the participants are selected according to their suitability for participation in the study [3].
+The sampling method that will be used for the study is a purposive selection method, in which the participants are selected according to the study suitability for participation in the study [3].